 - Course website: This course uses Canvas for all materials. - In-person lectures: Please be on time; we will start promptly.
 If you are feeling unwell, please do not attend.
 Slides will be posted to Canvas the night before class.
-There is no need to email us if you cannot attend class. - Office hours: We will hold in-person office hours, time above.
-We recommend that you prioritize bringing your questions to TA sessions over office hours, so that your classmates can also benefit from them.
-If you are interested in joining for office hours, please sign up for a 15 minute slot (found here).
+There is no need to email us if you cannot attend class.
+See below for more details on the attendance policy. - Office hours: We will hold in-person office hours, time above.
+We recommend that you prioritize bringing your questions to TA sessions and/or posting them to Ed Discussion over office hours, so that your classmates can also benefit from them.
+If you are interested in joining for office hours, please sign up for a 10 minute slot (found here).
 You may sign up alone, or in a group of up to 5.
 Please be respectful of your classmates when signing up for office hours.
-Any office hour sign-ups more than 2 weeks in advance without our prior permission will be deleted. - TA sessions and TA office hours: TAs will hold TA sessions and office hours each week.
+Any office hour sign-ups more than 2 weeks in advance without my prior permission will be deleted. - TA sessions and TA office hours: TAs will hold TA sessions and office hours each week.
 The first half of each assigned timeslot will be used for TA sessions, and the second half will be used for office hours.
 TA sessions are not mandatory, but will be extremely helpful.
 We will not have time to cover coding in class; instead, this will take place through the TA sessions and office hours.
 We strongly encourage you to attend.
 You should attend the TA session for which you are registered. - Quizzes: We will post not-for-credit comprehension check quizzes on the course's Canvas website.
 These are not required and will not count towards your grade, but I encourage you to complete them to check your understanding of the material. - Pre-recorded lectures: After covering material in class, we will post accompanying lecture recordings to the course's Canvas website.
-These are intended for your review, rather than as a substitute for in-person class time.
+These were recorded during the height of the COVID-19 pandemic, and no longer perfectly map to the course material.
+These videos are intended for your review, rather than as a substitute for in-person class time.